simon8029/canechair.snippets/README.md

 ---

+### Break Changes Warning: TS/JSX file snippets are discontinued, only focus on js for current version.

-Snippets for Javascript Full-Stack Development using "VS Code", include: ReactJS, Vue, TypeScript, React, ReactNative, Vanilla JavaScript, Jest, Express, NodeJs, Mongoose, MongoDB, and more...
+Snippets for Javascript Full-Stack Development using "VS Code", include:React, ReactNative, Vanilla JavaScript, Express, NodeJs, MongoDB, Jest, Chai, and more...

 #### (Keyboard shortcut works while entered enough characters to disambiguate the term, no fully input needed.)